-- Request the firm's ESG policies - Inquire about the way General Partners identify, monitor, mitigate and resolve ESG issues - Understand how General Partners have previously identified and addressed meaningful ESG risks as well as opportunities in their portfolio - Consider the General Partner's approach to incorporating ESG factors into investment decision-making and ownership activities, and ask for examples on how they engage portfolio companies on ESG factors - Inquire about General Partner's procedure for identifying ESG related issues to investors - Request disclosure on any ongoing litigation related to ESG issues
+- a) Request the firm's ESG policies - b) Inquire about the way General Partners identify, monitor, mitigate and resolve ESG issues - c) Understand how General Partners have previously identified and addressed meaningful ESG risks as well as opportunities in their portfolio - d) Consider the General Partner's approach to incorporating ESG factors into investment decision-making and ownership activities, and ask for examples on how they engage portfolio companies on ESG factors - e) Inquire about General Partner's procedure for identifying ESG related issues to investors - f) Request disclosure on any ongoing litigation related to ESG issues

 Final Diligence Reviews on new investments will include an ESG section.
 Material ESG issues may be discussed at the Private Equity Investment Review Committee (IRC) before voting and final investment approval occurs.
 The discussion around ESG issues will depend on their relevance to a particular investment opportunity.
-At the conclusion of the selection process, CalPERS Private Equity Managing Investment Director, Investment Director, and Investment Manager will sign off on the overall investment report (including these ESG matters, as applicable) before a new investment is closed.
+At the conclusion of the selection process, CalPERS Private Equity Managing Investment Director, Investment Director, and Investment Manager will sign off on adherence to the above process before a new investment is closed.

-Co-Investment and Direct Investment Due Diligence
+3. Co-Investment and Direct Investment Due Diligence